White-Whale-Defi-Platform/docs/docs/protocol/Arb-Vaults/Arbitrage_Vaults.md

 Besides in-house arbitrage strategies, White Whale will offer the posibility to leverage the funds held inside the vault through flash loans.
 A small fee of X% will be charged on the borrowed funds.
-The smart contract logic enshures all funds are returned in the same transaction.
+The smart contract logic ensures all funds are returned in the same transaction.
 A detailed description is provided in [this](https://medium.com/@whitewhaleterra/white-whale-releases-details-on-flash-loan-architecture-18cae06e5bef) Medium article.

 Other asset vaults, such as the LUNA ARB vault, will be added